vppelli/chat-app/README.md

 </picture>](https://github.com/vppelli/chat-app)

 # Description
 The Chat App lets users chat with others.
 Users can send images, take photos, send their location, and talk to a chatbot.
-Using Firebase to store messages, and images, while using Dialogflow for the in-app chatbot.
+Using Firebase to store messages and images while using Dialogflow for the in-app chatbot.

 ## Objective
 To build a chat app for mobile devices using React Native.
 The app will